 Langtang Gosainkunda Helambu Trek is the most spectacular trek that Nepal has to offer.
 It is an amazing journey that takes you across two geographically diverse valleys.
 Thus, it is a combination of Langtang Valley and Helambu Trek.
 The trail passes through lush forests and quaint villages.
 The views along the way are quite astounding.
-The trail goes within the Langtang National Park thus offers a wide variety of flora and fauna.
+The trail goes within the Langtang National Park.
+Thus offering a wide variety of flora and fauna.
 Moreover, you will also be able to experience the rich Buddhist culture and lifestyle of Tamang and the Sherpa people.

 Furthermore, we will also have the opportunity to explore Tserko Ri.
 In addition, Tserko Ri provides a fabulous view of the Langtang range.
 Besides, a hike to the glacial moraine offers more spectacular views of the mountain range.
 We retrace back to Lama Hotel for the overnight.
 Thereafter, our journey shifts towards Gosainkunda lakes.
 Gosainkunda lake is a sacred pilgrimage site for both Hindus and Buddhists.
 In addition, the lake water is believed to have magical healing powers.
 From Gosainkunda, we head towards the Helambu valley and end our trek at Melamchi Bazaar and drive to Kathmandu.